 You hear a lot about “Marxism” these days.
 Mostly as a scare word.
 The big bad Socialism coming to ruin your good, American, life just like the Communist Red Scare of the 1950s.
 Problem is, almost no one talking about Marxism in the news right now is using the term even remotely correctly.
-So, what…Continue reading Marxism: A Shareable Social Media Essay
+So, what…Continue reading Anthro Mini-Lecture: Marxism, A Shareable Social Media Essay

 Recently, I was reading the comments section on an article by the Washington Post about the practice of chhaupadi in Nepal.
-To offer a brief bit of background, chhaupadi is the practice of sequestering menstruating women in makeshift outdoor sheds, cattle barns, or huts beyond the main courtyard in the belief that their monthly blood…Continue reading Finding Fault: Moral Relativity versus Cultural Relativity
+To offer a brief bit of background, chhaupadi is the practice of sequestering menstruating women in makeshift outdoor sheds, cattle barns, or huts beyond the main courtyard in the belief that their monthly blood…Continue reading Anthro Mini-Lecture: Moral Relativity versus Cultural Relativity

 Within academic Feminist theory there lies a deeply troubling question: Why are women universally subordinated?
 Of course, the nature of this question in many ways presupposes the kinds of answers we should expect.
-However, while this does not completely devalue either the question or the analysis, we should evaluate the principal premise because it is…Continue reading A Statement on the Universal Subordination of Women
+However, while this does not completely devalue either the question or the analysis, we should evaluate the principal premise because it is…Continue reading Anthro Mini-Lecture: The Universal Subordination of Women

 The Crusades are one of the most commonly cited examples of religious conflict.
 Even today, the Crusades still metaphorically stand in for any number of religiously-tinged battles, conversion endeavors, or various other political fall-out (I’m looking at you CNN).
 They are also often held up as evidence of the latent violence existing within religion itself…Continue reading Anthro Mini-Lecture: Religion and Violence (By way of the Crusades)